Cooper Canada: Product criticism

 Some Cooper products met with limited consumer acceptance.
-A hockey pant and girdle called Cooperalls, Cooper hinged DG32 shin pads, and the Cooper XL7 helmet have been named by critics among the worst hockey products of all time, though its widely unknown that Cooperalls became a surprisingly popular design in the Canadian sports of ringette and broomball.
+A hockey pant and girdle called Cooperalls, Cooper hinged DG32 shin pads, and the Cooper XL7 helmet have been named by critics among the worst hockey products of all time, though its widely unknown that Cooperalls became a surprisingly popular design in junior hockey and the Canadian sports of ringette and broomball.
 Cooperalls have not only had newer designs based on Cooper Canada's initial concept, but started an official trend in the sport of ringette; today, long sport pants for wear on the ice, a.k.a. "ringette pants" are now the accepted official part of an equipment kit in the sports ringette and broomball.
 They were designed by Steve Copeland and Len Clement of Cooper Design Group.

 Though used in the National Hockey League, the Cooper XL7 helmet met with particular criticism as being unsafe because of a plastic clip that could break upon face checking or puck impacts, detaching the faceguard.
 (This same faceguard is now prized among collectors for its use in the construction of replicas of Crow T. Robot, the puppet robot from the 1990s television series Mystery Science Theater 3000.)

 Dissolution

 Canstar Sports Inc., the parent company of hockey product manufacturer Bauer Hockey, acquired the hockey division of Cooper in 1990, and was itself acquired by Nike five years later.
 Former Cooper lead staff purchased the baseball bat manufacturing division in spring 1999 to form KR3.

 Jack Cooper was elected to the U.S. National Sporting Goods Association's Sporting Goods Industry Hall of Fame in 1979 and the Canadian Business Hall of Fame in 1989.

-As of 2008, the Cooper branding is applied to budget-line volleyballs and basketballs sold at discount stores.

 In Ireland, the Cooper brand is used for GAA equipment since Cooper ice hockey helmets made their way into hurling during the 1960s.
 By now, Cooper is "seen as the market leader" of hurling equipment in Ireland.